detrohutt/babel-plugin-import-graphql/README.md

 # Babel Inline Import GraphQL AST

 Babel plugin allowing you to `import` `.graphql` and `.gql` files.
 The code is pre-parsed by `gql` from `graphql-tag` and the GraphQL AST object is inserted into your code at transpile time.

-## Important note

-Prior to v1.3.2, the plugin cannot be run in Windows Prior to v1.2.0, [fragments](http://dev.apollodata.com/react/webpack.html#Fragments) (#import statements) are not supported

 ## Known use cases

-Replaces `graphql-tag/loader` in projects where Webpack is unavailable(i.e. [NextJS](https://github.com/zeit/next.js/))
+* Replaces `graphql-tag/loader` in projects where Webpack is unavailable(i.e. [NextJS](https://github.com/zeit/next.js/))

+* Users of [create-react-app](https://github.com/facebook/create-react-app/) that want to avoid ejecting their app can use this package indirectly by using [react-app-rewire-inline-import-graphql-ast](https://github.com/detrohutt/react-app-rewire-inline-import-graphql-ast)

 ## Examples

 Before (without babel-plugin-inline-import-graphql-ast):

 ```javascript
 // ProductsPage.js